Action (firearms): Bolt action

-Although bolt-action guns are usually associated with fixed or detachable box magazines (multi-shot), some are single-shot.
-In fact, the first general-issue military breechloader was a single-shot bolt action: the paper-cartridge Prussian needle gun of 1841.
+The first general-issue military breechloader was a single-shot bolt action: the paper-cartridge Prussian needle gun of 1841.
 France countered in 1866 with its superior Chassepot rifle, also a paper-cartridge bolt action.
 The first metallic-cartridge bolt actions in general military service were the Berdan Type II introduced by Russia in 1870, the Mauser Model 1871, and a modified Chassepot, the Gras rifle of 1874; all these were single-shots.

+Single-shot bolt actions in .22 caliber were also widely manufactured as inexpensive "boys' guns" in the earlier 20th century; and there have been a few single-shot bolt-action shotguns, usually in .410 bore.
 Today, most top-level smallbore match rifles are single-shot bolt action rifles.

-Single-shot bolt actions in .22 caliber were also widely manufactured as inexpensive "boys' guns" in the earlier 20th century; and there have been a few single-shot bolt-action shotguns, usually in .410 bore.